LEGAL NOTICE & WEBSITE CHARTER

 – any authorised authority, and more generally any authorised third party that, by virtue of legislative and/or regulatory provisions, has the power to require the website publisher to transmit documents or information that may include personal data.

 Attention : for the record, if the user publishes content disclosing her/his personal data on the Internet, and notably on the website publisher’s pages on social networks, this content may of course be accessible to any Internet user.
-Similarly, when the website publisher communicates on public events, it is possible that the identity and functions of participants may be published on the Internet (for example on this website or on the website publisher’s pages on social networks) and thus made accessible to any Internet user.
+Similarly, when the website publisher communicates on public events, it is possible that the identity and functions of participants may be published on the Internet (for example on this website or on the website publisher’s pages on social networks) and therefore made accessible to any Internet user.

-6.4 User’s rights regarding her/his personal data
+6.4 User’s rights regarding their personal data

 With regard to the performance of communication and marketing operations by e-mail (notably segmentation, targeting, prospecting, newsletter) subject to consent, the user (and more generally any contact of the website publisher) of course has the right to withdraw her/his consent at any time (without this being able to affect the legality of the processing previously undertaken by the website publisher on this basis).